 As abelian varieties, elliptic curves have both an algebraic structure (as an abelian group), and a geometric structure (as a smooth projective curve).
 We are all familiar with morphisms of groups (these are group homomorphisms), but we have not formally defined a morphism of projective curves.
-To do so we need to define a few terms from algebraic geometry.
+To do so we need to define a few notions from algebraic geometry.
 Since algebraic geometry is not a prerequisite for this course, we will take a brief detour to define the terms we need.
-To keep things as simple and concrete as possible, we will focus on plane projective curves with a few remarks along the way about how these definitions generalize to projective varieties for those who are interested (those who are not can safely ignore the remarks).
-As usual, we use \bar{k} to denote a fixed algebraic closure of our base field k that contains any and all algebraic extensions of k that we may consider.
+To keep things as simple and concrete as possible, we will focus on plane projective curves with a few remarks along the way about how to generalize these definitions for those who are interested (those who are not can safely ignore the remarks).
+As usual, we use $\bar{k}$ to denote a fixed algebraic closure of our base field k that contains any and all algebraic extensions of k that we may consider.

 Definition 5.1.
-Let C/k be a plane projective curve f(x, y, z) = 0 with $f \in k[x, y, z]$ irreducible in $\overline{k}[x, y, z]$.
+Let C/k be a plane projective curve f(x, y, z) = 0 with $f \in k[x, y, z]$ irreducible in $\overline{k}[x, y, z]$ .
 The function field k(C) consists of rational functions g/h, where

-- (i) g and h are homogeneous polynomials in k[x, y, z] of the same degree. - (ii) h is not divisible by f, equivalently, $h \notin (f)$. - (iii) g_1/h_1 and g_2/h_2 are considered equivalent whenever $g_1h_2 g_2h_1 \in (f)$.
+- (i) g and h are homogeneous polynomials in k[x, y, z] of the same degree. - (ii) h is not divisible by f, equivalently, h is not an element of the ideal (f). - (iii) $g_1/h_1$ and $g_2/h_2$ are considered equivalent whenever $g_1h_2 g_2h_1 \in (f)$ .